"Come and see artificial sea" GH Tiktoker emotional after visiting Dubai

 - Ghanaian TikToker Deaconess Abokomah recently flew out of Ghana for the first time on a recreational trip to Dubai

-- The sensational content creator got many fans buzzing as he shared his experience as a Dubai tourist
+- The sensational content creator got many fans buzzing as he shared his experience as a tourist to Dubai

 - He couldn't hide his emotions as he compared the development in Dubai to his home country